 Generally, tort law dictates that a jury of peers should decide questions of fact in a trial.
 Whether the store was negligent in allowing the conditions precipitating the injury to occur is a question of fact.
 Typically, this analysis can be achieved by reviewing:

 - Sworn statements from the employees on duty;

 - Video footage;

 - Photos taken at the scene of injury at the time of injury; and/or

 - Examination of the actual substance or object that caused the injury for signs that the condition existed for a significant amount of time prior to the injury, such that an employee reasonably should have (or did!) seen the hazard but took no steps to fix it.
 (Imagine a sticky spill that has begun to harden at the edges.)

 Here, the injured plaintiff made two arguments.
-First, that the way the store operated meant that it routinely exposed customers to a high chance of injury, and as such, the burden of even having to prove that the employee saw, but disregarded the spill, should be excused.
+First, that the way the store operated meant that it routinely exposed customers to a high chance of injury via slip and fall, and as such, the burden of even having to prove that the employee saw, but disregarded the spill, should be excused.
 Second, that the video footage raised a question of fact that a jury, and not the trial court judge, should decide.

 The Appellate Court disagreed finding that the possible existence of self-service registers or other automated platforms in the store was not dangerous enough to relieve the Plaintiff of the burden of proving the employee saw the spill.
 The court found that for such relief to be granted the Plaintiff would have to allege that the self-service nature of the business was more extreme such as something very hands-off, like making customers bring and fill their own bottles of detergent.
 Not exactly what your standard Sunday shopping trip would entail.